nice-php/framework/README.md

 composer create-project tyler-sommer/nice my-project
 ```

-Once Composer finishes setting up the project, visit the `web` folder in your browser.
+Once Composer finishes setting up the project, visit `index.php` in your browser.

-See `index.php` for an example usage.
+See `index.php` for an example of defining routes and controllers.